NoBlackBoxes/LastBlackBox/course/bootcamp/session_2/README.md

-# Bootcamp : Session 2 - Computers
+# Bootcamp : Session 2 - Digital Computers
-It's time to learn how transistors can perform logic, store information, and work together to create a circuit that can perform *computations*.
+It's time to learn how transistors can perform logic, store information, and work together to create a circuit that *computes*.

 ---
 # Morning